vinceimbat/vinceimbat/content/there are no objective definitions.md

 tags:
   - thoughts
   - seedlings
-sr-due: 2024-11-16
+sr-due: 2024-12-07
-sr-interval: 3
+sr-interval: 19
-sr-ease: 250
+sr-ease: 270
 ---
 There are no objective definitions for words.
-All definitions are subjective by their nature. [[A definition of X is simply what we mean by X]]. [[Meaning is a mental construction]]. [[Words do not possess meaning by themselves]].
+All definitions are subjective by their nature. [[meaning is a mental construction|Meaning is a mental construction]]. [[words do not possess meaning by themselves|Words do not possess meaning by themselves]].

 I can invent my own word.
 I can invent my own language.
 If that language becomes popular, we can create our own dictionary.
 But [[dictionary definitions are conventional]] of the words I invented.
 It makes communication easier.
-But [[Consensual does not mean objective]].
+But [[consensual does not mean objective]].

-Meaning atrributed to objects other than words are also subjective. [[There is no objective meaning]].
+Meaning attributed to objects other than words are also subjective. [[there is no objective meaning|There is no objective meaning]].

 # References